BeneathTheInk/appcore/README.md

 ### app.error(err)

 Let's the app know that something has gone wrong. `err` can be any kind of error and is added to an internal `app._error` array.
-The app will emit an `error` event, but will not crash the program.
+The app will emit an `error` event with error.
+If there is nothing listening for errors, the error is thrown.
 If the app has not reached the `RUNNING` state yet, the app is put into the `FAIL` state on the next state change.

 Use [appcore-log](https://beneaththeink.beanstalkapp.com/appcore-log) to log errors passed to this method.